 His daughter Claire arrives believing she’s there to talk with him about putting her Alzheimer’s stricken mother in a nursing facility.
 Instead, Johnny breaks down and tells Claire: “I killed your mother.”
 He and Claire argue about when they need to contact Claire’s brother Teddy, who is in line to be the next Chief of Police in town.
 Johnny believes Teddy can be convinced this was a “Kervorkian thing,” and find a way to clear Johnny of any charges.

-A disruptive neighbor then intervenes, just before Teddy arrives, leading to a disturbing confrontation.
+A disruptive neighbor with a mysterious connection to Johnny's past then intervenes, just before Teddy arrives, leading to a disturbing confrontation.
 As the play progresses, a number of shocking revelations turn the family upside down.
-Enthusiastic audience and critical response to the Northern Stage production, coupled with a successful reading of the script in May of this year, has generated serious interest in an off-Broadway production.
-The Northern Stage production was directed by Carol Dunne, and featured Katie Bruestle, Jenni Putney, David Mason, Emmy Award Winner Gordon Clapp, pictured here, and Kathy Manfre.
+Enthusiastic audience and critical response to the Northern Stage production generated an off-Broadway production at 59E59 Theaters off-Broadway.
+Both productions were directed by Carol Dunne, and featured Katie Bruestle (at Northern Stage), Jenni Putney, David Mason, Kathy McCafftery (in New York), Emmy Award Winner Gordon Clapp, pictured here, and Kathy Manfre.

 CRITICAL RESPONSE TO JACK NEARY’S TRICK OR TREAT AT NORTHERN STAGE